vkveena/Data-Analytics-and-Reporting/README.md

 - Data Value Unification
 - Expression Transformation
 - Joining 5 different tables to cross-validate Nationwide benchmark status
+- Included random Revenue, Profit generation metrics using Python excluded non-profit from this category [

 ### Data Analysis
 - What is the Aging of Facility (Years Established) ?
 How many established in recent years ?